flightaware/Tcl-bounties/README.md

 * this will need Tcl core changes to support it
 * $5,000

-## Make TclX's profiler work properly with Tcl 8.6 (currently it crashes Tcl)
+## Make TclX's profiler work properly with Tcl 8.6
+* currently it crashes Tcl
+* this may need Tcl core changes to support it
 * $2,500

 ## Stop Tcl from eating child process exit status gratuitously